citrix/citrix-daas-rest-go/citrixorchestration/docs/ApplicationGroupDetailResponseModel.md

 `func (o *ApplicationGroupDetailResponseModel) UnsetDeliveryGroups()`

 UnsetDeliveryGroups ensures that no value is present for DeliveryGroups, not even an explicit nil
+### GetAssociatedDeliveryGroupUids

+`func (o *ApplicationGroupDetailResponseModel) GetAssociatedDeliveryGroupUids() []int32`

+GetAssociatedDeliveryGroupUids returns the AssociatedDeliveryGroupUids field if non-nil, zero value otherwise.

+### GetAssociatedDeliveryGroupUidsOk

+`func (o *ApplicationGroupDetailResponseModel) GetAssociatedDeliveryGroupUidsOk() (*[]int32, bool)`

+GetAssociatedDeliveryGroupUidsOk returns a tuple with the AssociatedDeliveryGroupUids field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssociatedDeliveryGroupUids

+`func (o *ApplicationGroupDetailResponseModel) SetAssociatedDeliveryGroupUids(v []int32)`

+SetAssociatedDeliveryGroupUids sets AssociatedDeliveryGroupUids field to given value.

+### HasAssociatedDeliveryGroupUids

+`func (o *ApplicationGroupDetailResponseModel) HasAssociatedDeliveryGroupUids() bool`

+HasAssociatedDeliveryGroupUids returns a boolean if a field has been set.

+### SetAssociatedDeliveryGroupUidsNil

+`func (o *ApplicationGroupDetailResponseModel) SetAssociatedDeliveryGroupUidsNil(b bool)`

+ SetAssociatedDeliveryGroupUidsNil sets the value for AssociatedDeliveryGroupUids to be an explicit nil

+### UnsetAssociatedDeliveryGroupUids
+`func (o *ApplicationGroupDetailResponseModel) UnsetAssociatedDeliveryGroupUids()`

+UnsetAssociatedDeliveryGroupUids ensures that no value is present for AssociatedDeliveryGroupUids, not even an explicit nil
 ### GetAdminFolder

 `func (o *ApplicationGroupDetailResponseModel) GetAdminFolder() RefResponseModel`